DEFRA/software-development-standards/standards/java_coding_standards.md

 }
 ```

-### Methods should be declared, if possible, on a single line.
+- Methods should be declared, if possible, on a single line

-Where this is not possible indentation should be used to aid the reading
-of the method declaration as follows.
+Where this is not possible indentation should be used to aid the reading of the method declaration as follows.

 ```JAVA
 public myIOMethod(String param1, Integer param2) throws IOException,